 Pipelines can heat up/cool down dramatically due to the media flowing through them.
-Skin contact with hot or cold surfaces may cause severe skin burn or frost bite.
+Skin contact with hot or cold surfaces may cause severe skin burn/freezing.

-- Before commencing work, ensure that the system has been controlled to a temperature range between 0 und 40 °C. - Do not touch any parts of the system that are either very hot or very cold. - Always wear heat-resistant/ cold-resistant protective clothing and protective gloves when working near hot/cold surfaces.
+- Before commencing work, ensure that the system has been controlled to a temperature range between 0 and 40 °C. - Do not touch any parts of the system that are either very cold or very hot. - Always wear heat-resistant/ cold-resistant protective work clothing and protective gloves when working near hot/cold surfaces